 Compose and produce original music and dance works.
 Explore the work of established playwrights, composers, and choreographers.
 Perform in music, theater, and dance productions.
-Design sets, costumes, lighting, and sound for shows you present to audiences on campus and off.

 Studying the performing arts at Evergreen enables you to combine your passion for your discipline with the discovery and articulation of your desires.
 You'll learn about the larger social world the arts inhabit and reach out to explore and create the possible but not yet existing realities that the arts can reveal.